| Design, Innovation,

 bass from getting crushed, the concussion inside the case, is just as damaging and

+costly to the instrument.
 Tuff-Lite cases are just that: Tuff and lightweight.
 Rather than

 design our new cases as 'after thoughts', we work closely with an engineering